David O. Russell: 1996–2008: Comedic films

 Russell's next project was the existential comedy I Heart Huckabees (2004).
 During pre-production in 2003, it was reported that Jude Law dropped the film to star in Christopher Nolan's The Prestige (2006), but after Russell headlocked Nolan at a Hollywood party, demanding that "his fellow director show artistic solidarity and give up his star in order to save Huckabees", Nolan dropped Law from his film.
-The film ended up receiving mixed reviews and underperformed at the box office, but recent collaborator Jennifer Lawrence called it her favorite David O. Russell film.
+I Heart Huckabees ended up receiving mixed reviews and failed at the box office, but collaborator Jennifer Lawrence called it her favorite David O. Russell film.